peerkar/liferay-gsearch/README.md

 ## gsearch-query-api
 This module contains contains the extension for portal search API's StringQuery type, the QueryStringQuery query type.

+## gsearch-indexer-postprocessor
+Indexer post processor for the Liferay GSearch

 ## gsearch-web
 UI module written using SOY & Metal.js.